JasonBock/Rocks/docs/notes/283 - Remove Casts in Generated Code and Add FAWMN.md

 # Casts for Type Parameter Handlers

 Oops.
 I forgot there are cases where the handlers need to be open generics, because the method could have open generics (properties/indexers don't matter).
 I'll need to generate those type parameters on the custom handler I make, and then still do a cast on the parameter if it's based on a type parameter.

+# Remove ALL Casts

+I think the way this is set up, I can truly remove all casts from all member implementations (save for the type parameter case mentioned in the previous section).

 # Create `Pointer...<>` Types